Although the touchscreen and the gaming laptop aren’t renowned for going hand in hand…

 The Razer Blade 15 Advanced is a premium touch screen laptop built specifically for gaming.
-Equipped with an 8-Core, 10th Gen Intel Core i7-10875H processor and an NVIDIA GeForce RTX 2080 Super, it provides the ultimate PC experience that gamers and creators sort after.
+Equipped with an 8-Core, 10th Gen Intel Core i7-10875H processor and an NVIDIA GeForce RTX 3080, it provides the ultimate PC experience that gamers and creators sought after.

 The Blade 15 prides itself as the world’s smallest 15.6-inch (RTX-series) laptop.
 Despite having a 0.70” aluminum chassis, it’s still incredibly tough with outstanding build quality all-round.
 Although the build does look quite heavy, surprisingly it only weighs 4.5lbs.

 This particular model features a 4K OLED touch display that delivers a blazing-fast 1ms response time.
 The OLED, 60hz panel looks stunning and is sure to blow you away.
 To provide deep blacks and vibrant colors, it features HDR 400, plus a wide color range covering 100% of the DCI-P3 space.

 Cooling is fundamental for any high-powered, high-performance gaming laptop.
 Unlike traditional laptops that use heat pipe methods, the Razer Blade utilizes a custom vapor chamber and cutting-edge thermal materials.
 As a result, it quietly and efficiently dissipates excess heat.

 Just as you might expect with any Razer laptop, it comes VR-ready and includes other gamer-centric features such as an RGB per-key keyboard and THX 7.1 spatial audio.
 Furthermore, to accommodate a wide range of devices, the connectivity is also there.
 Including; Wi-Fi 6E, Bluetooth 5.2, and TB3.